lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
-{: #Fig-fields title='Context rules'}
+{: #Fig-fields title='Context Rules'}

-All the fields described in the three rules depicted on {{Fig-fields}} are present in the IPv6 and UDP headers.
+All the fields described in the three Rules depicted on {{Fig-fields}} are present in the IPv6 and UDP headers.
 The DevIID-DID value is found in the L2 header.

-The second and third rules use global addresses.
+The second and third Rules use global addresses.
 The way the Dev learns the prefix is not in the scope of the document.

-The third rule compresses port numbers to 4 bits.
+The third Rule compresses port numbers to 4 bits.

 # Fragmentation Examples